thoschuller/ec-ariel/source/introduction_to_modular_robots/index.rst

 Modular robots are robots built from a set of modules and sensors.
 A central brain controls the robot, which can read the sensors.
-The modular robots system in Revolve2 is based on the RoboGen system (*RoboGen: Robot Generation through Artificial Evolution, ser.
+The modular robots system in ARIEL is based on the RoboGen system (*RoboGen: Robot Generation through Artificial Evolution, ser.
 Artificial Life Conference Proceedings, vol. ALIFE 14: The Fourteenth International Conference on the Synthesis and Simulation of Living Systems, 07 2014*).
-It is possible to adjust Revolve2 to include modules and sensors not readily available in the standard set.
+It is possible to adjust ARIEL to include modules and sensors not readily available in the standard set.

 -------
 Modules